 About Your Privacy

-Information you provide is protected by section 26 (a) and (c) of the Freedom of Information and Protection of Privacy Act, and will be treated in strictest confidence.
+Information you provide is protected by section 26 (a) and (c) of the Freedom of Information and Protection of Privacy Act (FIPPA) and is treated in strictest confidence.

 The survey data will not be made available for purposes other than employment equity programs, and will be reported in an aggregate, summarized form which does not identify individuals, to protect your privacy.

-The survey is not anonymous so that you can update your information at any time, so that we can connect identity-related information with job categories and/or occupational groups, and also update the data should an employee’s status at the university change (leaving the university and/or changing positions, for example).
+The survey is not anonymous so that individuals can update their information at any time or should an employee’s status at the university change (leaving the university and/or changing positions, for example), and to allow required analysis of aggregate demographic data linked with job categories and/or occupational groups.

 About the Federal Contractors Program